Geography is taught in two specialist rooms with access to a study area containing a separate suite of computers and geographical resources.

 - Students will be required to answer three questions, one on each topic studied.

-Topics to be studied include: Population, Settlement and Tourism.
+Topics to be studied include: Changing cities, global development and resource management.

 Key Stage 5 (Advanced level)

-Students in year 12 study the AQA AS Level Specification and students in year 13 study the AQA A2 Level specification
+Students in year 12 and 13 study the AQA Specification 7037.

 In each area of study students will consider the values and attitudes of decision makers, consider their own values and attitudes and support their learning of ideas through the study of specific case studies.